-If the TCP implementation needs to adjust EMSS to support MTU changes, the MULPDU value is changed accordingly.
+If the TCP implementation needs to adjust EMSS to support MTU changes or changing TCP options, the MULPDU value is changed accordingly.

 In certain rare situations, the EMSS may shrink below 128 octets in size.
-If this occurs, the MPA on TCP sender MUST NOT shrink the MULPDU below 128 octets and is not REQUIRED to follow the segmentation rules in Section 5.3 MPA on TCP Sender Segmentation on page 26.
+If this occurs, the MPA on TCP sender MUST NOT shrink the MULPDU below 128 octets and is not REQUIRED to follow the segmentation rules in Sections 5.1 and 5.3.